p0rt1a/E-Commerce-App/README.md

 ## You can view my project here:
 https://friendly-elf-073b74.netlify.app

+# Login
+Usernames : demo@demo.com & admin@demo.com
+Password : demo123

+You can view admin panel with admin@demo.com.
+Password is same for both!

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).